H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

 - **Constraint-triggering clusters**
   Sets of events that repeatedly invoke specific constraints or filters (such as BBB blocks, truth-validator issues, or ethics-related warnings), indicating areas where policy or guidance may need refinement.

 From an implementation standpoint, these patterns can be approximated using relatively simple techniques: counting items per tag, bucketing items by time and domain, and using nearest-neighbor queries in ChromaDB to identify clusters around representative examples.
-Heavyweight clustering or topic modeling is not required for the patterns to be useful; the emphasis is on transparent, explainable metrics.
+Heavyweight clustering or topic modeling is not required for the patterns to be useful; the emphasis is on transparent, explainable metrics, aligned with interpretability goals emphasized by Doshi-Velez & Kim (https://arxiv.org/abs/1702.08608) and Lipton (https://arxiv.org/abs/1606.03490).

+---

 ## 21.6 Promotion and Deletion Decisions